ofdiceandmagic/FVTT-collapsible-journal-sections/README.md

 # FVTT Collapsible Journal Sections
+**Left Click** a header to expand the section.
+By default, it will show subheadings, each of which you can click to expand its section, etc.
+**Right Click** a header to expand all of its subheadings at once.

-All Headings, when clicked, will collapse all of the content in that section.
-Also adds a custom style in the journal that you can use to define sections that won't ever be collapsed.
+Also adds several custom styles that you can use to define sections that won't ever be collapsed and refine the collapse behavior of secret sections.

 <p style="float:left">
   <img src="cjs-uncollapsed.png" width="400px">